Archibald Grimké: Career

-In 1901, with several other men he started The Guardian, a newspaper in which they could express their views.
+In 1901, with several other men, he started The Guardian, a newspaper where they could express their views.
 They selected William Monroe Trotter as editor.
-Together Grimké and Trotter also organized the Boston Literary and Historical Association, which at the time was a gathering of men opposed to Booker T. Washington's views.
-For a time he was allied with W.E.B.
+Grimké and Trotter organized the Boston Literary and Historical Association, which at the time was a gathering of men opposed to Booker T. Washington's views.
+For a time, he was allied with W.E.B.
 Du Bois, but Grimké continued to make his own way between the two groups.

 Despite earlier conflict with Washington and his followers, in 1905, Grimké started writing for The New York Age, the leading black paper; it was allied with Washington.
-Archibald wrote about national issues from his own point of view, for instance, urging more activism and criticizing President Theodore Roosevelt for failing to adequately support black troops in Brownsville, Texas, where they were accused of starting a riot.
+Archibald wrote about national issues from his point of view, for instance, urging more activism and criticizing President Theodore Roosevelt for failing to adequately support black troops in Brownsville, Texas, where they were accused of starting a riot.

 Continuing his interest in intellectual work, he served as president of the American Negro Academy from 1903 to 1919, which supported African-American scholars and promoted higher education for blacks.
 He published several papers with them, dealing with issues of the day, such as his analysis in "Modern Industrialism and the Negroes of the United States" (1908).
-He believed that capitalism as practiced in the United States could help freedmen who left agriculture to achieve independence and true freedom.
+He believed that capitalism, as practiced in the United States, could help freedmen who left agriculture to achieve independence and true freedom.

-In 1907 he became involved with the Niagara Movement and later with the NAACP, both of which were founded by Du Bois.
-Men continued to struggle to find the best way to deal with racism and advance equal rights, at a time when lynching of black men in the South continued.
+In 1907, he became involved with the Niagara Movement and later with the NAACP, both of which were founded by Du Bois.
+Men continued to struggle to find the best way to deal with racism and advance equal rights at a time when the lynching of black men in the South continued.